nbercher-atk/dedop_run_scheduler/README.md

 ## Authors

 Nicolas Bercher, Along-Track SAS, 2017.

 ## Licence

-The bash scripts in this repository are licenced under the terms of the GPLv2 licence.
+The bash scripts in this repository are licensed under the terms of the GPLv2 licence.